 Some companies, like IBM and Sun Microsystems, use the term Globalization for the combination of internationalization and localization.

 Microsoft defines Internationalization as a combination of World-Readiness and localization.
-World-Readiness is a developer task, which enables a product to be used with multiple scripts and cultures (globalization) and separating user interface resources in a localizable format (localizability).
+World-Readiness is a developer task, which enables a product to be used with multiple scripts and cultures (globalization) and separate user interface resources in a localizable format (localizability).

 Microsoft World-readiness: This facet covers generic coding and design issues and comprises two major areas – globalization and localizability.

 Microsoft Localization: This involves translating and customizing a product for a specific market.